 Drought and extreme weather events (e.g. hail) can impact local food security.
 And while many Montanans get their food locally, most of us also rely on interstate and international imports.
 This means that climate change in other parts of the world can impact us indirectly through the agricultural industry.
 We encourage community members to incorporate these complexities in their action plans.
 A few examples of community actions are listed below:

-Encourage urban gardens and small-scale agriculture to diversify the ability to grow food
+Encourage urban gardens and small-scale agriculture to diversify the ability to grow food.

 Improve education via County Extension office to understand irrigation efficiencies, pest control, appropriate crops to hedge bets and plan for future climatic conditions.